-Springtime kicks off the regular mowing season for DGS.
-In March, DGS began city-wide grass mowing at nearly 600 District-owned locations, including at schools, recreation centers, municipal buildings, and parks.
+Springtime kicks off the regular scheduled mowing season for DGS.
+Annually, in March, DGS begins city-wide grass mowing at nearly 600 District-owned locations, including at schools, recreation centers, municipal buildings, and parks.
 Throughout the summer months, the frequency of mowing will coincide with weather forecasts and rain accumulation.
-Mowing season ends October 30.
-Then, leaf removal services are conducted throughout the fall season – as deemed necessary.
-Three leaf-pickup sessions are performed to prepare for winter.
-Leaf removal continues in November and December.
-There is no mowing activity in the winter.

 How many properties are DGS responsible for mowing?

 - DGS Facilities Management handles more than 650 specific locations, which include DC Public Schools (DCPS) sites, Department of Parks and Recreation (DPR) facilities parks and triangle parks, and other municipal properties.
 Please note, this does not encompass athletic fields, turf, playgrounds, and other specialty fields.

 Is DGS responsible for mowing public spaces (medians, sidewalks, etc.)